garagehive/garagehive.github.io/docs/garagehive-customer-notifications.md

 ![](media/garagehive-customer-notification-setup-entries.png)

-Each reminder requires you to setup the following
+Each reminder requires you to setup the following.
 * **Type** - _Select the type of reminder you want to send._
     * Disabled
     * SMS
     * Email
     * SMS & Email

-*  **Date Formula** - _This is where you state the time you wish to send the reminder before the due date_
+*  **Date Formula** - _This is where you state the time you wish to send the reminder before the due date._
     * -1D _(1 Day before date)_
     * -3D _(3 Days before date)_
     * -1W _(1 Week before date)_